The Popol Vuh Conservation and Digitization Project

 The group decided that the binding, which was not original, should be removed and the ink checked under a microscope and stabilized.
 Removal of the binding included: separation of the covers from the text, cleaning the glue and paper linings from the spine, cutting the sewing threads, and separating the pages.
 By removing the old binding, the pages laid flat for filming.
 After the text was digitized, the manuscript was mended, page-by-page.
 Mending rejoins tears and strengthens any weak areas of the page, such as loss from insects, moisture damage, or wear from use.
 After additional consultation, a new binding style was chosen that was sympathetic to the Popol Vuh’s history, and a custom fitted enclosure created to house the Popol Vuh.

 The new electronic versions of the Popol Vuh make the manuscript more accessible to a larger number of readers.
 In order to preserve the item for future generations of researchers, access to the actual sacred text of the Popol Vuh is available by appointment only.
-To make an appointment, please contact John Brady, Director of Reader Services, at email@example.com.
+To make an appointment, please contact Will Hansen, Director of Reader Services, at email@example.com.

 Visitors to the Newberry may access the new electronic versions of the Popol Vuh in the Reference Center on the third floor.
 Ohio State University has recently released a digital version of the Popol Vuh.
 In addition, Brigham Young University’s Neal A. Maxwell Institute for Religious Texts (formerly the Institute for the Study and Preservation of Ancient Religious Texts) produced a DVD-ROM of the Popol-Vuh.
-This DVD is available for use in the 3rd floor reference area and is also for sale in the Newberry Bookstore.
-A facsimile of the work is also available in the Reference Center.
+This DVD is available in the Newberry’s special collections.

 The Gannon Initiative: A Major Cataloging and Conservation Project